mbe2014/OpenExpense/README.md

 - *OpenExpense* UI is spartan... good enough for me to work with, but can be significantly improved even if using TUI.
 - The detection of header title uses fixed (hardcoded) values.
 Some flexibility may be helpful, although I am not sure it should be as flexible as categories.
 - Git is done via shell.
 Python have libraries for git that can allow more functionaly.
+- Import of CSV files would be helpful (not supported by openpyxl).
+I am currently using gnumeric ssconvert to convert csv to xlsx files manually.